bruce-hill/bb/API.md

 ## Environment Variables

-For startup commands and key bindings, the following values are provided as environment variables:
+When `bb` runs scripts, following values are provided as environment variables:

 - `$@` (the list of arguments): the full paths of the selected files
 - `$BBCURSOR`: the full path of the file under the cursor